 No one wants to be spoken about or given a label – it’s embarrassing!
 It also creates an expectation to live up to and solidifies “picky eating” as her identity.
 She will live up to this label!
 Instead, avoid commenting on her eating habits.
-If you must call it something, say she’s “learning”.
-This creates room for her to try new food and explore tastes and textures, without fear of commitment and being locked into changing out of comforting behaviours and patterns.
+If you must call it something, you can say your adolescent “is learning”.

 Create a positive eating environment

-When adolescents feel anxious, their body’s stress response is heightened.
+When adolescents feel anxious, their body’s stress response gets activated.
 They are primed to fight or flight with increased adrenaline and cortisol.
-Both these hormones suppress appetite.
-So if your table or environment is one of conflict or creates stress, by commenting on your adolescent’s eating, bribing, coercing etc., this will likely cause your adolescent to eat even less than usual.
+Both these hormones suppress appetite!
+So if your table or environment is one of conflict or creates stress by commenting on your adolescent’s eating, bribing, coercing etc., this will likely cause your adolescent to eat even less than usual.